Optimal weighted nearest neighbour classifiers: Introduction

 Supervised classification, also known as pattern recognition, is a fundamental problem in Statistics, as it represents an abstraction of the decision-making problem faced by many applied practitioners.
 Examples include a doctor making a medical diagnosis, a handwriting expert performing an authorship analysis, or an email filter deciding whether or not a message is genuine.

 Classifiers based on nearest neighbours are perhaps the simplest and most intuitively appealing of all nonparametric classifiers.
-The $k$-nearest neighbour classifier was originally studied in the seminal works of \citet{FixHodges1951} (later republished as \citet{FixHodges1989}) and \citet{CoverHart1967}, but it retains its popularity today\footnote{For instance, as a crude measure, over two-thirds of the nearly 1500 citations of the \citet{CoverHart1967} paper have occurred in the last ten years, according to the ISI Web of Knowledge.}.
-Surprisingly, it is only recently that detailed understanding of the nature of the error probabilities has emerged \citep{HPS2008}.
+The $k$-nearest neighbour classifier was originally studied in the seminal works of \citet{FixHodges1951} [later republished as \citet {FixHodges1989}] and \citet{CoverHart1967}, but it retains its popularity today.
+Surprisingly, it is only recently that detailed understanding of the nature of the error probabilities has emerged [\citet{HPS2008}].

 Arguably the most obvious defect with the $k$-nearest neighbour classifier is that it places equal weight on the class labels of each of the $k$ nearest neighbours to the point $x$ being classified.
 Intuitively, one would expect improvements in terms of the misclassification rate to be possible by putting decreasing weights on the class labels of the successively more distant neighbours.